themue/site.themue.dev/content/post/2020-working-from-home.md

 ---

-For German speaking people I also have got the slides if a talk about this topic on the OOP 2013.
+For German speaking people I also have got the slides of my talk about this topic on the OOP 2013 conference.
 You'll find it on [SlideShare](https://www.slideshare.net/TheMue/oop2013-frank-muellerweltweiteentwicklungvonoss).
 Translation should be simple.